 There are so many benefits to playing an instrument.
 WOW... and that was just the start of the list.
 There are also so many reasons to spend time in nature and again the list I made is just a small start to all of the amazing things being in nature does for you.

-The benefits of being in nature is huge.
-The benefits of playing music is huge.
+The benefits of being in nature are huge.
+The benefits of playing music are huge.

 Putting them together is magical for your physical, mental, and emotional health.
 Try it this summer!

 Where can you go?
 Is there a park, your back yard, an elderly person you know that would love for you to sit under their tree and share music with them?
 Can you walk along the ocean side early in the morning and connect the vibrations of your music and your soul to the vibrations of the earth?